-Cave management documentation will be prepared for all significant caves7 and other caves deemed appropriate.
+Cave management documentation will be prepared for all significant caves and other caves deemed appropriate.
 Cave files should include such information as interim protection measures, monitoring requirements, limits of acceptable change (LAC), funding priorities and management prescriptions.
 Cave management files may be prepared concurrently with cave inventories, and evaluation.
 There will be a Forest wide Cave Management Plan as well as individual Cave Management Plans for all Federally protected and significant caves.
-If this work cannot be performed by a Forest Service employee, it will be performed under the approval, supervision, and guidance of the Forest Service.
+If this work cannot be performed by a Forest Service employee, it may be performed and/or organized by cavers under the approval, supervision, and guidance of the Forest Service.

 Closure orders will be maintained at both the Forest and District Offices.
-The need for further restrictions, (e.g., closure orders, entry permits, gates), will be determined by the Forest for each cave as the management prescription is developed.
+The need for further restrictions, (e.gs., closure orders, seasonal exceptions, access authorizations, gates), will be determined by the Forest for each cave as the management prescription is developed.